 (Li Dazhao, 2006)

-Li Dazhao’s observations are in line with how Western scientists generally perceive themselves and their abusive relationship with nature:
+Li Dazhao’s observations are in line with how Western scientists generally perceive themselves and their abusive relation with nature:

 Only let mankind regain their rights over nature, assigned to them by the gift of God, and obtain that power, whose exercise will be governed by right reason and true religion.
 (Francis Bacon, 1620)

-The Western ‘scientific way’ implies that there must be a non-scientific way, or just a ‘non-scientific other’ – nature and the ‘other people’ who value unity with nature.
-Nature and the traditional-minded people who side with nature are thus, by definition, at the wrong side of the ‘man-conquers-nature’ equation and must therefore be totally subjugated, deconstructed, divided, and manipulated by their scientific conqueror.
+The Western ‘scientific way’ implies that there must be a non-scientific way, or just a ‘non-scientific other’ – nature and the ‘other people’ who value the unity with nature.
+Nature and the traditional people who align with nature are thus, by definition, positioned at the wrong side of the ‘man-conquers-nature’- equation and consequentially must be totally subjugated, deconstructed (divided) and manipulated to the will of its scientific conqueror.

-In sum, to any non-Western observer, the West and its deeply rigid, intolerant ‘scientific way’ appears to be inherently violent (Nandy, 1989).
+To sum this up, to any non-Western observer the West and its deeply intolerant ‘scientific way’ appears to be inherently v i o l e n t (Nandy, 1989).

-Asia, and by that I mean virtually all societies from the Russians over the Indians to the Muslims, Chinese, and Japanese, by definition had all been on the receiving end of ‘world history.’
+Asia, and by that I mean virtually all societies from the Russians over the Indians to the Muslims, Chinese, and Japanese, by definition had been on the receiving end of ‘World History’.
 They could help row, but not steer that boat.
-In an allegorical, Faustian sense, the political philosophers and scientists Francis Bacon (1561-1626), Thomas Hobbes (1588-1679), and Adam Smith (1723-1790) were among those great Western Enlightenment philosophers trading the Western conscience for the power it meant over those who still had to make a compromise with their conscience.
+In an allegorical, Faustian sense, the political philosophers and scientist Francis Bacon (1561-1626), Thomas Hobbes (1588-1679) and Adam Smith (1723-1790) were all among those great Western enlightenment philosophers trading the Western conscience for the power it meant over those who still had to compromise with their conscience.

-Until the final Faustian ‘reckoning,’ the Western powers, through all those centuries, could almost frivolously humiliate every other society on Earth until all ethical grounds were lost.
-Meanwhile, the very Eastern humanitarian notions of ‘wholeness,’ ‘harmoniousness,’ and ‘oneness’ became meaningless and undesirable to the average Western mind.
-What is most disturbing, however, is this: Even the slightest sign of ‘wholeness,’ ‘harmoniousness,’ and ‘oneness’ is now reminding the West of its past ‘failures’ and ‘shame,’ and thus, in the eyes of any analytical-deductive Westerner, must be avoided at all costs.
+Until the final (Faustian) ‘reckoning’, the Western powers – over all those centuries – could almost frivolously humiliate every other society on earth until all ethical ground were lost, and the very Eastern humanitarian notions of ‘wholeness’, ‘harmoniousness’ and ‘oneness’ became meaningless and undesirable to the average Western mind.
+What is most disturbing, however, is this: Even the slightest sign of a nearing of ‘wholeness’, ‘harmoniousness’ and ‘oneness’ is now reminding the West of its past ‘failures’ and ‘shame’ and thus, in the eyes of any analytical-deductive Westerner, must be avoided at all costs.

 Gandhi was exaggerating; he did not believe that the West would simply destroy itself, or be destroyed by others, or that sciences would become invalid.
-But he believed in Eastern concepts of positive ‘value-creation’ and ‘non-violence’ that – in the long run – like all Eastern concepts of ‘tolerance,’ ‘wholeness,’ or ‘oneness’ – would appeal to the Western imperialists’ sense of shame.
-And so they did:
+But he believed in Eastern concepts of positive ‘value-creation’ and ‘non-violence’ that – in the long run – like all Eastern concepts of ‘tolerance’, ‘wholeness’, or ‘oneness’ would appeal to the Western imperialists’ sense of shame.
+And so it did:

 A person cannot do without shame.
 If you are ashamed of your shamelessness, you will not need to be ashamed.
 (Mencius, 7A.6)

-Sadly, the analytical West is still patronizing ‘its’ spiritual East.
-The facts have changed.
-Global power has shifted, but the Western feelings of total superiority still linger.
-That is why the otherwise easily predictable rise and dominance of integration-based Asia in the twenty-first century still appear unlikely to most Europeans, even today.
+Sadly, the analytical West is still patronizing ‘his’ spiritual East.
+The facts have changed, global power has shifted, but not so the Western feelings of total superiority.
+That is why the otherwise easily predictable rise and dominance of the integration-based Asia in the 21st century still looks somewhat like a miracle or bogus to most Europeans, even today.